White-collared jay

 The white-collared jay (Cyanolyca viridicyanus) is a species of bird in the family Corvidae.
 It is found in Andean forests in Peru and Bolivia.
 It was formerly considered conspecific with the black-collared jay.
-The white-collared jay has been classified as least concerned in 1988 and as a near threaten in 2012.
+The white-collared jay was classified as least concern in 1988 and as near threatened in 2012.

 Description

-The White-collared jay has a long and slender tail without an crest white overall dark blue coloration.
-Black covers the face and throat with a thin white eyebrow and chest.
+The white-collared jay has a long and slender tail without a crest, exhibiting an overall dark blue coloration.
+The face and throat are black, featuring a thin white eyebrow and chest.